The war effort : Edison’s floating laboratory for national defense

 Above : Long Island Sound, August 26th, 1917.
 In this photograph, the SP-192 completely disappeared behind a smoke screen.
 These pictures were sent to the Navy and President Woodrow Wilson for examinations.
 Below is the paper which was joined.

-Edison and around 15 or 20 of his employees developed 49 projects …. which all had applied use and potential but none were ever put into production before the end of WW1, although some were later the base of other important devices.
+Edison and around 15 or 20 of his employees developed and tested 49 projects …. which all had applied use and potential but none were ever put into production before the end of WW1, although some were predecessors to widely-used devices such as the radar.

 In Edison’s reminiscences he wrote in 1919, he tells that he was angry at the Navy officials and professionals because they appointed men that couldn’t understand or imagine his explanations.
 He later told a reporter that the Navy “pigeon-holed” every invention he could come with.